 This session is designed for yoga and other movement teachers, but interested yoga students are welcome to attend.
 In this session we will focus on how to shape your classes and your instructions in such a way as to encourage your students to learn their limitations, learn how to address them intelligently, and learn how to respect them.
 And yes, it is possible to do all that in group yoga classes. 🙂

 I will teach you a universal alignment technique that truly allows everyone to create the most appropriate alignment for where they are, no matter where they are.
 This technique is truly universal because it is not quantitative, but qualitative, meaning you can teach your students to know how far to go based on how they feel inside, not on how they look form the outside.

 I will also teach you language cues and sequencing strategies that empower students to make good movement choices to stay safe.

 Even though this session is designed primarily for teachers, yoga students will benefit from this session by learning how to choose teachers wisely.
 They will also learn how to honor their needs even in classes with teachers that have a “one size fits all” perspective.

 €120 if paid by September 12, €140 thereafter, for the entire 12 hour workshop.
-To register, please contact Henriette Oosten at email@example.com.
+To register, please contact Henriette Oosten at firstname.lastname@example.org.
 All sessions can also be taken individually: One session is €45, two sessions are €85, and 3 sessions are €120 total.
-Registration for the full workshp also includes an extensive workshop manual.
+Registration for the full workshop also includes an extensive workshop manual.
 No early registration discount for fewer than 4 sessions.

 As the name implies, this workshop is for every body – there are no prerequisites for attending this workshop.
 However, Session 1 is required in order to attend the following sessions.
 A few days before the workshop, we will send a questionnaire to all the students who have signed up for at least the first 3 sessions asking them which specific poses they would like to have covered in detail in the workshop.